Deer Hunting Regulations

 Legal Deer Hunting Hours: half hour before sunrise to half hour after sunset

 Only one antlered deer may be taken per season statewide regardless of the number of antlered buck permits in possession, except two deer may be taken during the Six-Day Firearm Season.
-To be legal, all deer harvested must be reported using Fish and Wildlife’s Automated Harvest Report System, either online or by telephone.
+To be legal, all deer harvested must be reported using Fish and Wildlife’s Automated Harvest Report System (see below), either online or by telephone.
 Hunters will be assigned a Confirmation Number in place of the metal possession seal formerly provided at check stations.
 This Confirmation Number, like the metal seal, must be kept with the deer and its parts.

 Note: Only one deer at a time may be taken during any permit season even if you possess both an antlered and antlerless permit, except in those zones in Regulation Sets 6, 7 and 8 where two deer at a time may be harvested during the Fall Bow, Permit Bow, Permit Shotgun, Permit Muzzleloader and Winter Bow seasons.